12 Practice Mistakes: Proven Tips to Improve Piano Progress

 Our Tip: Try to allocate a certain time (or times) each day when practice is part of your routine (much like brushing your teeth).

-Additionally, learning piano with an app like Musiah may help you stick to your practice routine because it's like having your piano teacher sitting next to every step of the way.
+Additionally, learning piano with an AI piano teacher like Musiah may help you stick to your practice routine because it's like having your piano teacher sitting next to every step of the way.

 So it's less like practice time and more like a perpetual piano lesson – which is great because you are continually guided and supported, which helps keep you on task and progressing at the optimal pace for you.